 A man armed only with a banjo and a bass drum can be a formidable force, especially if his name is William Elliott Whitmore.
 With his powerful voice and honest approach, Whitmore comes from the land, growing up on a family farm in Lee County, Iowa.
 Still living on the same farm today, Whitmore has truly taken the time to discover where his center lies, and from that he will not be moved.

-Whitmore has repeatedly carved his own path, honoring the longstanding tradition of folk music throughout his nearly 20-year career, while always allowing his blues, soul, and punk rock influences to shine through.
+Whitmore has consistently carved his own path, honoring the longstanding tradition of folk music throughout his nearly 20-year career, while always allowing his blues, soul, and punk rock influences to shine through.
 Getting his first break opening for his friend's hardcore band with just a banjo in hand, he would discover bands like The Jesus Lizard, Bad Brains, Lungfish, and Minutemen and soon learn to play his own brand of rural, roots music with that same DIY ethic.

 - "I Wish I Was the Moon" on While No One Was Looking: Toasting 20 Years of Bloodshot Records